 All other non-mesh SUI procedures, and mesh and non-mesh POP procedures are not covered in the Australian Commission document.
 These are covered in New Zealand’s national credentialling framework.

-Read the New Zealand National Credentialling Framework - Ministry of Health
+Read the New Zealand National Credentialling Framework - Ministry of Health (external link)

 Can credentialled surgeons provide these surgical procedures in the public and private health systems?